Classification of homogeneous functors in manifold calculus: The simplicial set

-We now define $\ahd$.
-In proposition~\ref{ahd_prop} below we will prove that $\ahd$ is a Kan complex.
-In the upcoming sections, we will show that $\ahd$ meets the remaining conditions.

-\begin{defn} Let $\ca$ be the category from Definition~\ref{ca_defn}, and let $\dt^n$ be the poset from Definition~\ref{dtn_defn}.
-Define $\ah_n$ as the collection of contravariant functors $\sigma \colon \dt^n \lra \ca$ satisfy the following two conditions: \begin{enumerate} \item[(a)] $\sigma$ sends every morphism to a weak equivalence; \item[(b)] $\sigma$ is a fibrant $\dtn$-diagram. \end{enumerate} \end{defn} Note that by Proposition~\ref{ca_prop}, for all $x \in \dt^n$, $\sigma(x)$ is weakly equivalent to $A$.
-Also note that each $\ahn$ is a set since the category $\dtn$ is small by definition, and $\ca$ is small as well (by Proposition~\ref{ca_prop0}).
+\begin{nota} Let $\ca$ be the category from Notation~\ref{CAnotation}, and let $\dt^n$ be the poset from Notation~\ref{dtn_defn}.
+Define $\ah_n'$ as the collection of contravariant functors $\sigma \colon \dt^n \lra \ca$ such that $\sigma$ is a weak equivalence diagram (ie each map in the diagram is a weak equivalence).
+Define $\ah_n\subset \ah_n'$ as the functors that in addition are fibrant $\dtn$-diagrams.